 - Be honorably discharged from the military, if a veteran

 Residents of Cleveland may receive 10 bonus points in the competitive police hiring selection process, though residency is not a prerequisite to hire.
-All potential cops must pass the City of Cleveland civil service written exam and take the Minnesota Multiphasic Personality Inventory (MMPI) assessment.
-Applicants are also required to pass a physical fitness test, complete a personal history questionnaire, participate in a formal interview, pass a medical exam and undergo a psychological evaluation.
+All potential cops must first pass the City of Cleveland civil service written exam and take the Minnesota Multiphasic Personality Inventory (MMPI) assessment.
+Applicants are also required to pass a physical fitness test, complete a personal history questionnaire, participate in a formal interview, pass a medical exam, and undergo a psychological evaluation.
 Accepted applicants will be invited to complete recruit training as conditional hires.

 For more information about becoming a law enforcement officer in a big city like Cleveland, check out 10 Steps to Becoming a Police Officer on our home page.

 Cleveland Division of Police Information

 The Division has three main operations: administrative, field, and homeland operations.
 Uniform patrol is housed in field operations.
 The Cleveland Police Department has five districts.
 Each district is further segmented into zones.
-The Department has many units that hopeful law enforcement officers can work in, some of which include the aviation unit, bomb squad, forensics, K-9, and vice units.
+The Department has many specialized units that qualified law enforcement officers can work in, some of which include the aviation unit, bomb squad, forensics, K-9, and vice units.